JeroenP87/BlockAbusiveWAFHosts/README.md

 # Block Abusive Hosts from Sentinel on Azure WAF.

 Starting this off with a C# script that blocks IP addresses that were abusive in the last 24 hours on Azure Frontdoor.
-I wrote this as running it from a Logic App was unreliable.
+I wrote this as trying to accomplish it from a Logic App was a pain.

 For this to work you need: